Home » Homemade Sour Milk Biscuits

 Whisk the egg yolk and water together in a small bowl to make the egg wash.
 Brush the wash onto the tops of the biscuits, then place them on the center rack of a 425°F (220°C) preheated oven to bake for 10-12 minutes.
 Allow your biscuits to cool for 10 minutes, then serve with butter, honey, or homemade sausage gravy.

-Homemade Sour Milk biscuits after baking.
+Homemade Soured Milk biscuits after baking.

 More Recipes You Might Like